codex-exchange/electrum-omni/README.rst

 Getting started
 ===============
+To use this wallet you need have access to the OMNI node.
+After new wallet initalisation electrum node access credentials should be added to wallet settings (Preferences->OMNI->Daemon Url).
+Example: http://username:password@IP:port/.

-Electrum is a pure python application.
+This is a pure python application.
 If you want to use the Qt interface, install the Qt dependencies::

     sudo apt-get install python3-pyqt5